number42net/restoreblog/2021-02-07 Retro VFD clock/index.md

 ## Initial reseach

+Below are some of my research notes on the tube and driver IC, these are likely to change over time.

 ### IV-18 tube

 ![IV-18](iv18-ebay.jpg)

-Grid voltage: 20-30v DC
++ Grid voltage: 20-30v DC
-Filament voltage: 3-5v DC
++ Filament voltage: 3-5v DC

 ### Driver IC